morrowevanj/megr2157-portfolio/docs/assignments/A03/index.md

 ## 3. DESIGN REFLECTION

+a.
 All the tests have been completed, I checked to make sure the maximum stress was lower than the strength of aluminum and calculated the safety factor below.
-I then calculated the difference in deflection from the data gathered in my tets.
+I then calculated the difference in deflection from the data gathered in my tests.
+The two values are essentially the same and these may agree due to the selection of material or the diameter.
+I would trust the hand calculation more than the FEA tests as I can physically follow the math instead of it being behind a software.

 <img width="832" height="293" alt="IMG_0136" src="https://github.com/user-attachments/assets/1a4b017b-1678-4444-9834-547ee1471e31" />

+b.

 ## 4. LEARNING LESSONS